Crimson Spell: Characters

 A legendary beast that was an apprentice to a powerful magician.
 He was rumored to have the ability to level an entire forest with a single breath.
 He can take two forms, a bunny-like character, and a beautiful young man.
 Whether in human or bunny form, he keeps the curly symbol on his forehead and his braid.
-He's very fond of Prince Vald, who named him Rulca (ルルカ, Ruruka) but has a frosty relationship with the wizard, Havi.
+He is very fond of Prince Vald, who named him Rulca (ルルカ, Ruruka) but has a frosty relationship with the wizard, Havi.